Practical Marketing Responses to 8 Likely Questions about COVID-19

 And, of course, advise staff to take the much-published precautions: Hygiene, don’t shake hands, maintain a distance, avoid crowds – “What You Can Do Right Now About the Coronavirus.”

 Some say that COVID-19 is nothing more than another flu and that it is being hyped by the media.
 We beg to differ (not to say that much coverage doesn’t do much more than adding to the collective anxieties): Any epidemic that can cost thousands of people’s lives should be taken seriously, and even if the eventual spread can be contained soon, the economic damage that will be done will likely be significant.

-Most importantly: The more we do now in way of prevention, the shorter the outbreak will be.
-Part of what can and should be done in way of external communications can and should fall on the shoulders of marketing.
+Most importantly: The more we do now in the way of prevention, the shorter the outbreak will be.
+Part of what can and should be done in the form of external communications can and should fall on the shoulders of marketing.
 Hence this outline of concrete steps marketers can initiate.